100+ Best Fundraising Ideas for Everyone in 2024

 6 PTA Fundraising Ideas

-From crafts fairs to restaurant nights, here are 6 fundraising event ideas that engage parents and teachers alike!
+From crafts fairs to restaurant nights, here are six fundraising event ideas perfect for Parent Teacher Associations (PTAs)!

-A ‘hobbies, arts and crafts fair’ is a PTA fundraising idea that enables you to engage your school community by allowing parents (and perhaps even teachers) to show off their hobbies, art, and crafts.
+This PTA fundraising idea enables you to engage your school community by allowing parents, teachers, and members of your community to show off their hobbies, art, and crafts.

-Organize a fair where parents can sell their arts and crafts.
-Have a percentage of all the proceeds go to your PTA.
-You could potentially also charge a small admission fee to all the visitors.
-Remember to sell tickets to your fair and raise extra funds.
+Organize a fair where vendors of all kinds can set up booths to sell their arts and crafts.
+Have a percentage of all the proceeds go to your PTA or charge a small admission fee to all visitors.
+You can also charge vendors a fee to sell their wares at your event!

 Fundraising Potential: $$$